haowei-2014/ml-take-home-task/README.md

 Run them in order. `solution/common.py` holds the data, features, splits and metrics shared by all parts, so Part 3 is scored on the same folds and the same held-out rows as Part 2 — and reads the out-of-fold predictions Part 2 writes.
-`part3_transformer.py figure` redraws the Part 3 figure from the saved predictions in seconds, without the 35-minute rerun.
+Each script writes its out-of-fold predictions next to itself; those files are derived, so they are not in the repo.
+Once Part 3 has run, `part3_transformer.py figure` redraws its figure from them in seconds.

 ---